 Bloom Time: July to August

-Punica granatum is a shrub or a small tree, up to 32.8 feet (10 m) tall.
-The leaves are opposite or sub-opposite, glossy, narrow oblong, entire, up to 2.8 inches (7 cm) long and 0.8 inches (2 cm) wide.
-The flowers are bright red, up to 1.2 inches (3 cm) in diameter, with four to five petals.
-The edible fruit is up to 4.7 inches (12 cm) in diameter with a rounded hexagonal shape and has thick reddish skin.
+Punica granatum is a shrub or a small tree that grows up to 32.8 feet (10 m) tall.
+Leaves are opposite or sub-opposite, glossy, narrow oblong, entire, up to 2.8 inches (7 cm) long, and 0.8 inches (2 cm) wide.
+Flowers are bright red, up to 1.2 inches (3 cm) in diameter, with four to five petals.
+Edible fruits are up to 4.7 inches (12 cm) in diameter with a rounded hexagonal shape and have thick reddish skin.
 The number of seeds can vary from 200 to about 1400.

 How to Grow and Care